janus-ssp/janus/docs/metadata/index.md

 Describes what file types are allowed to be uploaded.
 The syntax is a ; (semicolon) separated list of file types given in the form `*.extension`.

-NOTE that filtering is only done on the files extension.
+NOTE that filtering is only done on the file's extension.
 No mimetype inspection is done.

 ----
 ## maxsize